Hunter Moore: Indictment

 On January 23, 2014, Moore was indicted in a federal court in California following his arrest by the FBI on charges of conspiracy, unauthorized access to a protected computer, and aggravated identity theft.
 Many of these crimes were committed in an effort to obtain nude images of people against their will.

 Moore was released two days later from Sacramento County Jail on a $100,000 bond.
 He was allowed no access to the Internet, and was required by law to dismantle the archives he owned for the Is Anyone Up? database, while the FBI monitored him doing so.

 On January 24, 2015, exactly one year after Moore had last tweeted, tweets began to appear on his account making it seem like he had returned to the Internet.
-Moore's mother revealed that his account was either taken over or hacked, and he had nothing to do with the tweets.
+Moore's mother stated that his account was either taken over or hacked, and he had nothing to do with the tweets.